open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 SIG.
 Carter was really welcoming and helped us identify where our contributions could be the most impactful.
-We started looking at [the issue created by Austin Parker](https://github.com/open-telemetry/opentelemetry-demo/issues/39) referencing a complete front-end overhaul that would involve moving the application away from Go server-side render (SSR) to an architecture that included a browser-side client (client-side render or CSR), as well as improving the overall style, theme, and user experience.
+We started looking at [the issue created by Austin Parker](https://github.com/open-telemetry/opentelemetry-demo/issues/39) referencing a complete frontend overhaul that would involve moving the application away from Go server-side render (SSR) to an architecture that included a browser-side client (client-side render or CSR), as well as improving the overall style, theme, and user experience.